 - The Resource Portal: Web-based clearinghouse of curated and vetted training resources and other tools

-What makes the Resource Portal (Portal) different?
+What makes the WA Portal different?

-While there are many other national websites and programs focused on practice transformation, the Portal is different for several reasons:
+While there are many other national websites and programs focused on practice transformation, the WA Portal is different for several reasons:

 - It targets the unique needs of small- and medium-sized behavioral health agencies and primary care practices of 20 or fewer providers in Washington State